algolia/instantsearch/docgen/src/guides/migration.md

 githubSource: docgen/src/guides/migration.md
 ---

+## The searchBox widget has new default options

+To identify correctly the input as a search box we added a magnifier glass at the start of the input and a reset button displayed as a cross on the end.

+You can customize the result with these two options:
+ - **reset** `boolan|{template?: string|Function, cssClasses?: {root: string}}`
+   Display a reset button in the input when there is a query.
+ - **magnifier** `boolan|{template?: string|Function, cssClasses?: {root: string}}`
+   Display a magnifier should at beginning of the input.

+You can read more about these options [here](/widgets/searchBox.html).

 ## No more `hitsPerPage` in `hits` and `infiniteHits`

 This option has been removed from those two widgets.
 To configure